pajtai/grunt-useref/README.md

 ## Description

-Use build blocks to do three things:
+Use single build blocks to do three things:

 1. update the references in your html from orginals to an optionally versioned, optimized file
 2. perform file concatenation